IAU-ADES/ADES-Master/tests/mpc/README.txt

 1) if mag is present but band is not the band is set to B
 2) if band is present but mag is not then band is removed

+As of Jan 16, 2018, this handles the astCat codes properly, translating the single-character codes into and out of the IAU-ADES 2017 codes.
+The test.mpc file demonstrates this.